mlund/faunus/docs/_docs/topology.md

 ### Example: Acid/base titration with _implicit_ protons

-An implicit reactant or product is an atom which is included in the reaction but it is not represented explicitly in the simulation cell.
+An _implicit_ atomic reactant or product is included in the reaction but not explicitly in the simulation cell.
 Common use-cases are acid-base equilibria where the proton concentration is often very low: